Files

 2. Inspect Dataset

-Click on the NY_Test2_Solids_Sample reader feature type to open the popup menu, then click on View Source Data to open the dataset in Visual Preview.
+Click on the NY_Test2_Solids_Sample reader feature type to open the mini toolbar, then click on View Source Data to open the dataset in Data Preview (formerly Visual Preview).

-This dataset contains five individual solids that make up a small cluster of buildings in New York City.
-To help render these solids quicker in a later project, we want to combine them (dissolve) into a single solid.
+This dataset contains five individual buildings that form a small cluster in New York City.
+To help render these solids quickly in a later project, we want to combine them (dissolve) into a single solid.

 3. Dissolve Solids